 In return, I got a weird look followed by: “You don’t know what you’re talking about.
 Trading psychology is for the weak.
 Risk management is more important than anything!”

 I don’t discount the role of risk management.
 It’s true, it is absolutely crucial!
 But as a person who likes to think deeper about things, I can only notice that the mind is the starting point of all things.
-It is all you really have in life; it is what you bring to the game.
-And risk management is only direct result of how you’re using it – or not using it.
+It is all you have in life; it is what you bring to the game.
+And risk management is the only direct result of how you’re using it – or not using it.

 The trading/investment psychology work that I do here at Trading Composure isn’t about sharing some feel-good statements for some doe-eyed traders who lack mental toughness.
 It’s about helping one think with clarity.
 If one can’t think with clarity, how does one expect to manage risk?